From R300 per person

 "I have stayed at Little Stone cottage many times and rate it extremely high.
 I have also recommended it to many other birders who have also stayed there and have been thrilled with the setting, the bird life, the hospitality of Marius and Jolene and the cottage itself.
 I cannot wait for my next visit."

 (Margaret Maciver, visited January 2014)

-Sixteen hectares of lush mountain paradise along the off-the-beaten track Robinson Pass, Blommekloof offers two farm cottages, the renovated and spacious Old Cottage and ...
+Sixteen hectares of lush mountain paradise along the off-the-beaten track Robinson Pass, Blommekloof offers two, off-grid, stand-alone farm cottages, namely Old...

 The guest comments pretty much sum it up: “Wow!” say a couple on a golfing trip.
 “Excellence in a nutshell,” says another.
 "Very friendly hos...